mkudzia/c4l-workshop-2016/outline.md

 ## Running a Virtual Environment in VirtualBox:
 ### Mac
-1. Install VirtualBox -- see the following link: [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads)
+1. Download VirtualBox -- see the following link: [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads)
 2. Choose the option for "VirtualBox 5.0.14 for OS X hosts" and click the link that says "amd64" to download
 3. Save the .dmg file somewhere you'll be able to find it again (Desktop, Downloads, etc.)
 4. Double-click the file when it's finished downloading to start the install process